stjordanis/topologies/README.md

 # topologies
-Various topologies that we made customization, optimization for developers
+Various topologies that we made optimizations and customizations